HaoWang95/python/effective/effective_python_code/classes and interfaces/class and interfaces.md

 ## Know how to use @staticmethod

 ## How to use super to initialize parent class(Inheritance)
+Inheritance is an important OOP(Object-oriented programming) concept.
+Python support multiple inheritance.
+Even though Python supports multiple inheritance, it is suggested to keep the inheritance structure clear.
+Another very important concept in OOP is class composition.

 ## Consider composing functionality with Mixin class(Mixin Type)